 As the owner of a unit title property (i.e. an apartment, unit or townhouse), you automatically become a member of the body corporate.
 This involves all the unit owners acting as a group.
 You and your fellow members pay annual fees to the body corporate and it, in turn, looks after the management and maintenance of the property.
 The body corporate arranges things like rubbish collection and gardening or cleaning of common spaces.

-Make sure the body corporate rules are in accordance with the Unit Titles Act 2010.
+Make sure the body corporate rules are in accordance with the Unit Titles Act 2010(external link).
 Also, check that the rules fit with what you are looking for in a property.
 For example, your beloved moggy won’t be allowed on the property if there’s a ‘no pets’ rule.